laravel/docs/cache.md

     // "Hello world!"

-The callback accepts a second argument to compute the key lifetime.
-The `in` and `at` methods accept the new extended lifetime, the `never` method will store the result forever, and using `now` will forget the item from the cache.
+The callback accepts a second argument to modify the refreshed lifetime.
+The `in` and `at` methods accept the new extended time or seconds, the `never` method will store the updated value forever, and using `now` will forget the item from the cache instead of refreshing it.

     Cache::refresh('mission', function ($mission, $expire) {
+        $mission ??= new Mission();

-	    if ($mission->isStillDangerous()) {
+	    if ($mission->isAborted()) {
     		$expire->in(60);
     	}

-    	if ($mission->isCompleted()) {
+    	if ($mission->isAccomplished()) {
 		    $expire->now();
 	    }

 	    return $mission;
     });

+> {tip} If you don't want to refresh the item and its lifetime, you can return `null`.

+When the lock cannot be acquired immediately, it waits for a maximum of 10 seconds.
 You may further configure the atomic lock by omiting the callback, which will return an object to alter the lock properties and waiting time.

     Cache::refresh('mission')
-        ->lock('mission_lock', 30)
+        ->lock('mission_lock', 30, 'agent_taylor')
 	    ->waitFor(20)
 	    ->put(function ($mission) {
     	    // ...